dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 data to read.

-Python workaround to combine the keys in userspace:
+To resolve this, a Python workaround was used to combine the keys in userspace:

 ```{.python include=src/mctop-garbled/tools/mctop.py startLine=148 endLine=170}